1jour1vin

 Wine rated (2017 guide) 18/20 (Great wine)

-The sunny character of this plot is beautifully tamed, expressing itself in the form of concentrated dry extract and complex mineral bitterness in its grandiose finish.
-In its youth, the woodiness is slightly noticeable.
+The sunny character of this vineyard is beautifully tamed, expressing itself as a concentration of dry extract and complex, bitter-mineral notes in its magnificent finish.
+When young, the oak is slightly noticeable.

 About the estate: